gotocva/laravel-custom-package-skeleton/README.md

 ## Laravel Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).
+This package was generated using the [Sparkout Boilerplate Generator](https://developer.sparkouttech.com).